How Much Does a PhD Cost? (2025 Updates)

 Degree Wise Cost

-1. The cost of Philosophy from the traditional 8-year Ph.D. program at the University of Florida costs around $258,800.
+1. The cost of Philosophy from the traditional 8-year Ph.D. program at the University of Florida is around $258,800.

 2. According to recent data, the average cost of the Ph.D. program of Philosophy at New York University is around $557,300.